 - The beeswax base provides a high melting point (96° to be exact)

-- It lasts FOREVER and is a constant reminder about your business
+- It lasts a crazy long time and is a constant reminder about your business

 - The high profit margin allows you to provide as gift sets, wholesale, or promotional add-ons.

 Ingredients & Supplies for Natural Lip Balm Recipe Base

 - Engraved Measuring Spoons (If you plan on making a whole boatload of natural products, I highly recommend getting stainless steel with the measurements engraved…the oils quickly take the paint/ink off of the handles if printed on, and then you can’t tell which size is which)